levigutt/mouse-chording/readme.md

 switched to using xdotool as a system call, for now - atleast it works :p

-using X11/extensions/Xtest.h should give us a FakeMouseClick function that is supposed to work better
+using X11/extensions/Xtest.h provides a function `XTestFakeButtonEvent` which is supposed to work better
 - https://bharathisubramanian.wordpress.com/2010/04/01/x11-fake-mouse-events-generation-using-xtest/

-current versions slows down the mouse, like using low dpi
+current versions slows down the mouse, like using low dpi, but is otherwise quite usable.

 ## todo